North Texas vs. Southern Miss NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- North Texas' games this season have gone over 48 points four of seven times.
+- North Texas and its opponents have gone over the current 48-point total in four of seven games (57.1%) this season.

-- Southern Miss has combined with its opponents to score more than 48 points in one game this season.
+- Southern Miss and its opponents have combined to score more than 48 points in one game this season.

 - Saturday's total is 10.5 points higher than the combined 37.5 PPG average of the two teams.